egar151/Pyjak/README.md

 [![Build Status](https://travis-ci.org/microsoft/node-diagnostic-channel.svg?branch=master&amp;status=errored)](https://travis-ci.org/joemccann/dillinger)

-Code created by a cybersecurity amateur and scrip kitty by trade.
+Code created by a cybersecurity amateur and script kitty by trade.

 The purpose of this code is to automate the audit and pentest process.
 The code will be revised and updated as time permits.